 In this article, we’ve compiled some of the most commonly used Italian terms of endearment.
 Some can be used with anyone you care for, whereas others have a more limited use, which is why we’ve divided them up into the following four categories: lovers (boyfriends, husbands, wives and girlfriends), children and friends.

 Important: Italians tend to get very creative with their terms of endearment, often inventing their own based on animals, food and even insults!
 The list here is simply a summary of the most popular terms, not necessarily what you might hear or find yourself being called. 😃

 This section deals with all the most important pet names for lovers in Italian.
 The first section is dedicated to boyfriends and husbands, while the second is for wives and girlfriends.

 Amore (love) is the default option that many women choose when addressing that special man in their life.
 Amore mio (my love) and amore bello (beautiful love) are popular variations, although the latter can also be used towards a friend as a joke.
 You can even combine all the words and say amore mio bello.

 Ciao amore, sei tornato a casa presto stasera!

 Hi my love, you came home early tonight!

 Tesoro (treasure) is a ubiquitous term of endearment that is used not only between lovers but also towards children.
-Here as well, you can add variations such as tesoro mio and tesoro mio bello.
+Here as well, you can create variations such as tesoro mio and tesoro mio bello.

 Ciao tesoro, finalmente sei a casa!